• About

 And, as you probably know, traveling with kids requires more time and flexibility.
 If it’s your first time in Mexico City and you’ve got smaller kids, I suggest skipping the day trip to explore the city at a more leisurely pace.
 Below is a summary, read this 5-day Mexico City itinerary for details.

-See also 20 Safest Cities in Mexico 2025
+See also Where to Stay in Mexico City in 2025

 Our Recommended 5-Day Mexico City Itinerary